Side Quest (TV series)

-Side Quest is an American comedy anthology television miniseries created by Ashly Burch, John Howell Harris, and Katie McElhenney for Apple TV+.
+Side Quest is an American anthology comedy television miniseries created by Ashly Burch, John Howell Harris, and Katie McElhenney for Apple TV+.
 The series serves as a spin-off of the television series Mythic Quest and released all four episodes on March 26, 2025.
 It received generally favorable reviews.

 Premise

 In an anthology format, each episode explores the lives of employees, players, and fans of the video game Mythic Quest.